 I'm an investigative reporter, a New York Times Magazine Contributing Writer, and a Future of War Fellow at New America.

-My work with PBS FRONTLINE, The New York Times Magazine, AJAM, and the Investigative Unit at BuzzFeed has taken me to Iraq, Egypt, Pakistan, Afghanistan, and other conflict zones, and earned the Daniel Pearl Award for Outstanding Reporting on South Asia; the Deadline Club Award for Independent Digital Reporting; a Livingston Award nomination in International Reporting; an Emmy nomination in New Approaches to Documentary Film, and other honors. — READ MORE
+My accountability reporting for the PBS series FRONTLINE, The New York Times Magazine, and other outlets has taken me to Iraq, Egypt, Pakistan, and Afghanistan, and earned the National Magazine Award for Reporting, the Overseas Press Club Award for Magazine Reporting, the Daniel Pearl Award for Outstanding Reporting on South Asia; the Deadline Club Award for Independent Digital Reporting; and other honors.

 U.S. military officials say the anti-ISIS air war in Iraq and Syria is the most precise aerial campaign in the history of warfare.
 But this on-the-ground investigation by Anand Gopal and myself for the New York Times Magazine reveals that the air war has been significantly less precise than the U.S.-led coalition claims.